bspaans/python-mingus/sphinx_build/html/_sources/doc/wiki/tutorialNoteContainerModule.txt

-Add multiple notes as a list of Note object or strings; or as another !NoteContainer.
+Add multiple notes as a list of Note object or strings; or as another NoteContainer.
 Single notes still work as well.
-The following examples all produce the same !NoteContainer:
+The following examples all produce the same NoteContainer: